DPDK/dpdk/doc/guides/prog_guide/glossary.rst

 DIMM                              Dual In-line Memory Module

-Doxygen                           A documentation generator used in the Intel® DPDK to generate the API reference.
+Doxygen                           A documentation generator used in the DPDK to generate the API reference.

 DPDK                              Data Plane Development Kit